asdc-s5/PathPlanningSystem/README.md

 * [numpy](https://numpy.org/) presented in *Harris, Charles R. et al*.
 * [matplotlib.pyplot](https://numpy.org/) presented in *Hunter, John D*.
 * [scipy.spatial](https://docs.scipy.org/doc/scipy/index.html) *Virtanen, Pauli et al*.

+The main method calls a method that returns the obstacle points of the maze.
+There are three diferent methods with different complexity.
+By default generate_maze_easy() is executed which generates the simplest maze.
+To generate mazes of other difficulty you can comment out the line of code that calls this method and uncomment the lines that call the other methods

 ## Analysis